yuandere/my-shoppingify/README.md

 ## Plans for Improvement

-- Redo project structure for readability (consolidate views, components)
+- Refactor for greater readability and project structure
 - Optimistic UI changes for better responsiveness

 ## Running Locally